EmeraldTQ/Data-Science-and-AI-Projects/README.md

 # Data-Science-Projects
-A collection of beginner friendly data science projects, covering data analysis, machine learning, and deep learning.
+A collection of beginner friendly data science projects, covering data analysis, data visualization, and some machine learning parts.
 Uses real-world datasets from Kaggle and different github users.